i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 Signing
 ~~~~~~~

-The unblinded leaseset is signed by the unblinded Ed25519 signing private key
+The unblinded leaseset is signed by the unblinded Ed25519 or RedDSA signing private key
-and verified with the unblinded Ed25519 signing public key (sig type 7) as usual.
+and verified with the unblinded Ed25519 or RedDSA signing public key (sig types 7 or 11) as usual.

 If the signing public key is offline,
-the unblinded leaseset is signed by the unblinded transient Ed25519 signing private key
+the unblinded leaseset is signed by the unblinded transient Ed25519 or RedDSA signing private key
-and verified with the unblinded Ed25519 transient signing public key (sig type 7) as usual.
+and verified with the unblinded Ed25519 or RedDSA transient signing public key (sig types 7 or 11) as usual.
 FIXME this won't work.

 For signing of the encrypted leaseset, we use RedDSA [ZCASH]_